 This course provides an introduction to the legal profession, professional norms and values, and the ethical issues that lawyers grapple with not only in the context of their many and varied roles, but also as members of a profession with collective responsibilities in relation to the public interest and access to justice.
 The course situates these issues within their modern-day context; that is, within a context characterized by local diverse communities, globalization, legal pluralism, transnationalism and internationalization.

-This course integrates legal research and writing (in the fall term) and civil procedure (in the winter term) and is designed to (1) encourage students to consider lawyers’ professional and ethical responsibilities; (2) assist students to develop ways of thinking about legal problems that will be applied both during and after law school; and (3) assist students to understand and critically assess various dispute resolution mechanisms.
+These two integrated courses cover legal research and writing (Legal Process I – in the fall term) and civil procedure (Legal Process II – in the winter term) and are designed to (1) encourage students to consider lawyers’ professional and ethical responsibilities; (2) assist students to develop ways of thinking about legal problems that will be applied both during and after law school; and (3) assist students to understand and critically assess various dispute resolution mechanisms.
 Students will examine the core legal principles of fairness, due process and accountability in decision-making, which form the foundation of Canadian administrative law and civil procedure.